How To Ship Luxury Boathouses

 Experienced Logistics Partner

-Engage a reputable logistics provider specializing in OOG and heavy-lift cargo.
+Engage a reputable logistics provider specialising in OOG and heavy-lift cargo.
 Shipping International's expertise is invaluable in navigating the complexities of shipping oversized and heavy items.

 Clear Communication

-Maintain open communication with all parties involved (manufacturer, shipper, freight forwarder, customs brokers).
-This ensures everyone is informed and any potential issues are addressed promptly.
+Maintain open communication with all parties involved, including the manufacturer, shipper, freight forwarder, and customs brokers.
+This ensures everyone is informed, and any potential issues are addressed promptly.

 Budget

-Factor in all costs (transport, handling, insurance, customs duties, permits).
+Factor in all costs, including transport, handling, insurance, customs duties, and permits.
 Develop a detailed budget to avoid unexpected expenses.

 Lead Time